dubydigital/SwiftUIFundamentals/README.md

 This repository follows along the SwiftFundementals Course by Sean Allen.
 The stages of development are branched.
 You can follow along the development by checking out a specific branch from the repo.

-# LazyHGridView sample with UIKit SafariView integration
+# ListView sample with iTunes Search

 <!--
 ![Alt text](/screens/gridScreen.png) ![Alt text](/screens/detailScreen.png)